-Policy Option 3: Put in place a harmonized testing protocol for use by relevant stakeholders along the food value chains certification and labeling of aflatoxin tested foods as "aflatoxin safe" will assist regulators in facilitation of cross border trade.
-Further, labeling will enable the consumer to make informed choices.
+Policy Option 3: Put in place a harmonized testing protocol for use by relevant stakeholders along the food value chains.

 There are many actors with different mandates who are involved in regulating foods and food products.
 These actors use different procedures and processes in determination of the safety of the food and food products.
 As such the process becomes cumbersome and unstandardized.